uploadcare/file-uploader/README.md

 ## Why Blocks?
 **Rapid Integration**

 `Uploadcare Blocks` provide a ready-to-use set of UI components for file handling.
 It saves you valuable development time and effort, allowing you to focus on other core aspects of your application.
-You even don't need to build a stage while developing — just run the code directly from the browser or Node.js.
+You even don't need to build a stage while developing — just run the code directly from the browser.

 **Cross-Platform Compatibility**